 Substitutions & Variations

 - Not a fan of raw garlic?
-Melt a tbsp of butter in a pan and toast the minced garlic for a minute, stirring often, before adding it to the sauce.
+Melt a tablespoon of butter in a pan and toast the minced garlic for a minute, stirring often, before adding it to the sauce.
 Make sure to keep an eye on it since it can burn easily!

 - Make these chicken wings gluten-free by using tamari in place of soy sauce.